 How do you avoid bugs?

-Douglas Manton: Logging is a big part of it and being able to visualize those logs, open tracing is a standard for this, and also being able to run your systems through proper automated tests.
+Douglas Manton: Logging is a big part of it and being able to visualize those logs, open tracing is a standard for this, and being able to run your systems through proper automated tests.

 How much do you prepare for your game becoming a success and should you think about scalability from the outset?